Jigsaw-Code/outline-sdk/README.md

 ## Building

-In Go you can compile for other target operating system and architecture by specifying the `GOOS` and `GOARCH` environment variables.
+In Go you can compile for other target operating system and architecture by specifying the `GOOS` and `GOARCH` environment variables and using the [`go build` command](https://pkg.go.dev/cmd/go#hdr-Compile_packages_and_dependencies).
 That only works if you are not using [Cgo](https://pkg.go.dev/cmd/cgo) to call C code.

 <details>
   <summary>Examples</summary>